 3. Decrease absenteeism related to illness by 36 percent.

 The amount of sick leave in your business can be reduced by at least 36 per cent because having a workplace flu vaccination program reduces the likelihood of your employees catching the flu.

 4. Increased return on investment (ROI).

-For an increased ROI, a workplace flue vaccination program is one of the best health related actions you can take as an employer.
-Consider this—a single vaccine costs as little as AU$14.9 and is 80 per cent effective.
+For an increased ROI, a business flu vaccination program is one of the best health related actions you can take as an employer.
+Consider this—a single vaccine can costs as little as AU$14.9 and is 80 per cent effective.
 In an organisation with 1000 staff members, that has a take up rate of 20 per cent of the total staff, and an average salary of AU$55,000 per employee, the total savings as a result of reduced absenteeism by five days per case prevented (a total of 24) is just over AU$25,000 or a ROI of well over 700%.